 Funding and Benefits

-Two internship positions are available, contingent upon availability of funding, with current support set at $21,008 for a 12-month period.
+Four internship positions are available, contingent upon availability of funding, with current support set at $35,568 for a 12-month period.
 In addition, a hospital-funded health care insurance plan is provided to the interns.
 Paid vacation and sick leave is included as part of the benefit package.
 On-campus child care services and exercise programs are also offered for a low fee.
 Attendance at Hospital sponsored conferences and seminars are available to the intern at no charge.
 Post-doctoral positions are funded through grants and/or other funding sources as available on a yearly basis.

 The duration of the internship is one year, or the equivalent of 2,000 hours of supervised clinical experience, beginning the first week of July.
 The internship year runs consecutively from July through June the following year.
+However, interns are asked to attend orientation mid-June prior to their July start date.

 The Psychology Internship Program application process and allocation of funded internship positions is track specific.
 Each intern candidate must indicate on the application form or in the cover letter, which one of the training tracks they wish to apply for.
-The tracks are as follows: 1) the Pediatric Health Track (two funded position available), or 2) the Neuropsychology Track (one funded position available).
+The tracks are as follows: 1) the Pediatric Health Track (two funded position available), or 2) the Neuropsychology Track (two funded position available).
 Applicants may only apply to one track.

 Applicants are requested to submit the following materials: